vercel/styled-jsx/README.md

 )
 ```

+### Why It Works Like This

 - Data attributes give us style encapsulation.
 - `_jsxStyleInject` is heavily optimized for:
  - injecting styles upon render
  - only injecting a certain componen'ts style once, even if the component is included multiple times
  - keeping track of styles for server-side rendering

-## Server-side rendering
+## Server-Side Rendering

-In the server rendering pipeline, you can obtain the entire
-CSS text of all the combined components by invoking `flush`
+In the server rendering pipeline, you can obtain the entire CSS text of all the combined components by invoking `flush`:

 ```js
 import flush from 'styled-jsx/flush'

 // …
 // <render here>
 // …

 const styles = flush()

 for (let id in styles) {
   const css = styles[id]
   console.log(id, css)
 }
 ```

-This API is also available on the client.
-Instead of returning
-the CSS text, it returns a reference to the created `<style>` tag.
+This API is also available on the client: Instead of returning the CSS text, it returns a reference to the automatically generated `<style>` tag.

-This is useful for performing diffs of elements between top-level
-`render()` calls, and ditching style elements that are not longer
+This is useful for performing diffs of elements between top-level `render()` calls, and ditching style elements that are no longer being used.
-used.

 ## Credits